 Your organization can easily order pizza for meetings and events through the SORC by filling out the Pizza Request Form.
-Requests should be submitted a minimum of 24-hours prior to your events (Friday for weekend events.)
-Guest lists must be submitted to SORC within 24 hours of the event.
+Requests are approved by business manager first and should be received by SORC 48 hours prior to the event.
+GUEST LIST must be submitted to SORC within 24 hours of the event.
 All pizza orders will be processed through the SORC's preferred pizza vendor.
-For more information, please email sorc@pitt.edu. \Please note, if your meeting/event is in the William Pitt Union or O'Hara Student Center, you must fill out a Snack Approval Form in order to have pizza in the facility.
+For more information, please email sorc@pitt.edu.
+Please note, if your meeting/event is in the William Pitt Union or O'Hara Student Center, you must fill out a Snack Approval Form in order to have pizza in the facility.